 Ordinance 2004-11, §13.24.120 A Protest and Review (Title 13 of the Pima County Code

 Is there a low-income subsidy program for sewer bills?

 Effective July 1, 2007, a low-income subsidy program was authorized by the Pima County Board of Supervisors in response to concerns about the ability of low-income residents to pay increasing sewer rates.

-For more information, view the Sewer Outreach Subsidy (SOS) Program tab above.
+For more information, view our Sewer Outreach Subsidy (SOS) Program

 Why is my sewer bill higher than my water bill?